-Here is how to export a song from GarageBand: use the Share menu to send your finished song to disk, choose a file format (MP3 or AAC for sharing, uncompressed WAV or AIFF for mastering), set the quality, and save.
-The format you pick depends on whether the file is final or heading to another stage.
+Here is how to export a song from GarageBand in short: open the Share menu, choose Export Song to Disk, pick a file format (MP3 or AAC for sharing, uncompressed WAV or AIFF for mastering), set the quality, and save.
+The right format depends on whether the file is the finished product or is heading to another stage.

 This guide assumes you have a finished mix open in GarageBand on a Mac.